Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: The Fermion DM ( )

-DM direct detection in local $Z_2$ fermion DM case similar to the local $Z_2$ scalar DM case (see Appendix {\bf C5} for the detail).
-Imposing this constraint, we get the plots in the bottom of Fig.~\ref{localZ2FDM}, where the dashed lines are excluded by DM direct detection experiments.
-Still there is ample parameter space for heavy DM mass $M_I$, far beyond $M_I \sim M_{Z'}/2 \sim O(10-100)$MeV.
+Imposing this constraint, the resulting plots in Fig.~\ref{localZ2FDM} reveal the dashed regions excluded by DM direct detection experiments.
+Nevertheless, a substantial parameter space exists for heavy DM masses $M_I$, well beyond $M_I \sim M_{Z'}/2 \sim O(10-100)$ MeV.

-In the {\it Top} of Fig.~\ref{localZ2FDM}, we plot $\Omega_{\rm DM}h^2$ as functions of $\Delta$ in case of the [{\bf BPI}], for $M_{H_1} = 5$GeV and different DM masses $M_I = 1, 10, 10^2, 10^3$GeV.
-The most dominant contribution comes from $\chi_I \chi_I \to Z'Z', H_1H_1$ and $\chi_I \chi_R \to H_1 Z'$.
-Solid lines denote the region which satisfy the DM direct detection bounds.
-Note that the smaller splitting $\Delta$ is required for heavy fermion DM to satisfy the relic abundance.
-In case of [{\bf BPI}], co-annihilation is important when DM is heavy and the mass splitting is small, since the t-channel diagram of the co-annihilation also has $y_\Phi$ coupling.
-In case of [{\bf BPII}], co-annihiation is not that important for the correct $\Omega h^2$, since $v_\Phi$ is large.
-In the ({\it Bottom}) of Fig.~\ref{localZ2FDM}, we show the contours of $\Omega h^2 = 0.12$ in the $(M_{H_1}, \Delta)$ plane for the same choices of $M_I$.
-Similar plots for the [{\bf BPII}] are shown in Appendix{\bf C5}, Fig.~\ref{localZ2FDMBP2}.